MatthijsReyers/SmartBrute/README.md

 ```

 ### 1.5 Adding passwords
-Now that SmartBrute is properly set up it is time to start adding passwords to the list.
+Now that SmartBrute is properly set up it is time to generate passwords and add them to the list to the outputfile.
+The basis for this is the `add()` function, which takes in an array/list of strings and adds them to the

 ### 1.6 Stop
 The whole point of SmartBrute is to generate password lists using information about the target, in this step we'll declare